-- In hydro/aeroponics: Dip roots in the liquid instead of of running it through irrigation systems which will damage the delicate hyphae.
+- In hydro/aeroponics: Dip roots in the liquid instead of running it through irrigation systems, which will damage the delicate hyphae.
 If you must run it through, filter the liquid (using a paint filter like this on Amazon) to avoid clogging.

 How much inoculant do I need?

 The On-Farm system recommends a dilution ratio of 1:9 (inoculum:soil/medium) for starter tray cells that are 50 cm3 (3 cubic inches) or smaller, while larger containers and established plants can use a 1:19 volume.